lawsdontapplytopigs/dotfiles/awesome/README.md

 # My awesome window manager config

-First off, this is very frail, not structured, there are still some bugs, but it's pretty usable at this moment.
-Until I actually get it done and I can clean things up, only the todo list will be here

 ## TODO
     <!---
     i still want the widgets from the wibar, but I don't like the wibar